jennysloane/jfsloane/content/blog/air_quality/index.md

 # Air Quality Over Time in Cities I’ve Lived

-Although I hoped to explore the data over the past 30 years (since I’m 30), I discovered that this API only has historical data dating back to November 27th 2020.
+Although I originally hoped to explore the data over the past 30 years (since I’m 30), I discovered that this API only has historical data dating back to November 27th 2020.
 So, that’s what I’ll use!

 My goal here is to graph average API scores in the cities where I’ve lived (Baltimore, Syracuse, Sydney, and Houston) since November 2020.
 Because this is a blog post, I’ll spare the details of the code and simply show you the data and the results (but I use the same functions as above).

 ## City Data: Baltimore, Houston, Sydney, and Syracuse

--   First, I made separate API calls to get data for Baltimore, Houston, Sydney and Syracuse
+-   First, I made separate API calls to get data for Baltimore, Houston, Sydney and Syracuse.
--   Then, I combined all the data into one data set called `city_data`
+-   Then, I combined all the data into one data set called `city_data`.
--   Finally, I summarized the data to get an average API score for every month in every city
+-   Finally, I summarized the data to get an average API score for every month in every city.
 -   Here are the first 10 rows:

 ``` r